vzaliva/coq-min-imports/README.md

 want to overwrite *.v* files rather than generate new versions, use *-cmi-replace* option.

-Sometimes removing an import does not cause the compilation to fail immediately but rather makes *coqc* to run for very long time.
-One workaround is to add a timeot to coqc invocation.
+Sometimes removing an import will not cause the compilation to fail immediately but rather makes *coqc* to run for a very long time.
+One workaround is to add a timeout to coqc invocation.
 This could be done using _timeout(1)_ shell wrapper.
-For example, the following command line option for *coq-min-imports*: *`-cmi-coqc="timeout 10s coqc"`* will impose 10 seconds compilation timout.
+For example, using the following command line option with *coq-min-imports*: *`-cmi-coqc="timeout 10s coqc"`* will impose 10 seconds compilation timout.

 ## Example: